Battle of Caesar's Camp: Background

-In May 1793, Lyon, the Vendée, Toulon, and Marseilles burst into revolt against the First French Republic.
+In May 1793, Lyon, the Vendée, Toulon, and Marseille burst into revolt against the First French Republic.
 Meanwhile, the French were defeated by the Sardinians at the Battle of Saorgio on 12 June and the War of the Pyrenees was going badly when a Spanish army invaded Roussillon.
 The situation looked hopeless for Revolutionary France.
 The overthrow of the moderate Girondin faction in the Insurrection of 31 May – 2 June 1793 meant that the extreme Jacobins took control of the National Convention.

 In the Battle of Famars on 23 May 1793, the Coalition army led by Prince Coburg drove away the French Army of the North under François Joseph Drouot de Lamarche and began the Siege of Valenciennes.
 Lamarche soon stepped down and was replaced by Custine, who took command on 27 May.
 Custine reorganized, fully equipped, and better disciplined the French army.
 However, the Jacobins mistrusted officers who served in the old Royalist army and continually denounced Custine.
 The Minister of War Jean Baptiste Noël Bouchotte undermined Custine through his agents in the army.
 On 12 July, the Siege of Condé ended when the fortress surrendered to the Allies.
 On 16 July, the Committee of Public Safety summoned Custine to Paris and on 21 July he was arrested and imprisoned.
 The surrender of Mainz on 23 July and Valenciennes on 27 July doomed Custine in the eyes of the Jacobins and he was executed by guillotine on 27 August.